 Our analysis shows that, in general, the tensor memory diverges in certain directions.
-The physical origin of such divergence is the causal structure induced by superluminal propagation speeds of the memory source.
-To study this behaviour in detail, we considered a simplified scenario with individual energy pulse emissions as the memory source.
-For luminal and subluminal propagation of the source, the tensor memory behaves consistently with known results from massless SVT and massive Horndeski theories as in \cite{Heisenberg:2023prj, Heisenberg:2024cjk}.
+The physical origin of such divergence is the causal structure induced by a propagation of the memory source that is greater than the velocity of gravitational tensor waves.
+To study this behavior in detail, we assume an empirically imposed luminal propagation of gravitational tensor waves and consider a simplified scenario with individual energy pulse emissions as the memory source.
+For luminal and subluminal propagation of the source, the tensor memory behaves consistently with known results from massless SVT and massive Horndeski theories as in Refs.~\cite{Heisenberg:2023prj, Heisenberg:2024cjk}.
 However, when the source propagates superluminally, the displacement memory amplitude formally diverges at a critical angle, in which the energy pulse’s light cone intersects the observer’s past null cone.

-This divergence is an indication of the breakdown of our methods in providing a quantitative assessment of displacement memory in the neighbourhood of the critical spacetime directions.
+This divergence is an indication of the breakdown of our methods in providing a quantitative assessment of displacement memory in the neighborhood of the critical spacetime directions.
 Nonetheless, the underlying geometrical understanding of the causal structure that parallels with the well understood behavior in the luminal case, as well as the increasing trend of the memory signal in regimes around the critical spacetime directions - in which our methods are expected to be valid - strongly suggest that the phenomenon is physical in nature.
 The emission of energy-momentum carrying radiation at a propagation speed greater than the speed of tensor gravitational waves leads to a large enhancement in the amplitude of the induced tensor displacement memory.
 This qualitative insight forms the basis of our central conjecture: Einstein-\AE{}ther theory with superluminal propagation speeds is incompatible with current gravitational wave data due to the absence of such large memory effects.